-This information would be updated annually and posted on-line, along with recommendations from the agency to consolidate duplicative and overlapping programs, eliminate waste and inefficiency, and terminate lower priority, outdated and unnecessary programs.
+This information would be updated annually and posted online, along with recommendations from the agency to consolidate duplicative and overlapping programs, eliminate waste and inefficiency, and terminate lower priority, outdated and unnecessary programs.

-According to GAO, Since 2005, Congress Has Spent \$30 Billion in Overlapping Department of Justice Grants for Crime Prevention Police and Victims Services Through More Than 250 Programs, and \$3.9 Billion in Grants in 2010.
+According to GAO, since 2005, Congress Has Spent \$30 Billion in Overlapping Department of Justice Grants for Crime Prevention Police and Victims Services Through More Than 250 Programs, and \$3.9 Billion in Grants in 2010.

-In February, the Government Accountability Office (GAO) released its second annual report addressing duplication and areas for cost savings throughout the federal government.
-The report, "Opportunities to Reduce Duplication, Overlap and Fragmentation, Achieve Savings, and Enhance Revenue," exposed 51 specific examples of government duplication and areas of federal spending with potential for significant cost savings.
+In February 2012, GAO released its second annual report addressing duplication and areas for cost savings throughout the federal government.
+The report, "Opportunities to Reduce Duplication, Overlap and Fragmentation, Achieve Savings, and Enhance Revenue," exposed 51 specific examples of government duplication and areas of federal spending with potential for significant cost savings.10

-Included in this year's report are some very troubling findings of extensive duplication in a large portion of Department of Justice (DOJ) programs.
-GAO's found the Justice Department administers more than 250 duplicative programs to provide "crime prevention, law enforcement, and crime victim services," costing taxpayers roughly \$30 billion in the last six years.
+Included in the report are some very troubling findings of extensive duplication in a large portion of DOJ programs.
+GAO found the Justice Department administers more than 250 duplicative programs to provide "crime prevention, law enforcement, and crime victim services," costing taxpayers roughly \$30 billion in the last six years.

-Their report details the widespread duplication in the Department, enumerating at least 56 victims' assistance programs, 33 juvenile justice efforts, more than 40 technology and forensics grant solicitations, and 16 community crime prevention strategy programs, to name a handful of the many identified.
+The report details the widespread duplication in the Department, enumerating at least 56 victims' assistance programs, 33 juvenile justice efforts, more than 40 technology and forensics grant solicitations, and 16 community crime prevention strategy programs, to name a handful of the many identified.